Nitro/ringman/README.md

 Ringman
 =======

-This is a consistent hash implementation backed by [our fork of Hashicorp's Memberlist library](https://github.com/Nitro/memberlist) and the [hashring](https://github.com/serialx/hashring) library.
+This is a consistent hash ring implementation backed by [our fork of Hashicorp's Memberlist library](https://github.com/Nitro/memberlist) and the [hashring](https://github.com/serialx/hashring) library.

 It sets up an automatic consistent hash ring across multiple nodes.
 The nodes